lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 of the request.
-This catastrophic scenario could have been avoided by using a copy of the service value in every request like in shared services, but this would unnecessarily hit performance, therefore requests share *counted references*, and as soon as the count reaches *0*, the service value gets freed.
+This catastrophic scenario could have been avoided by using a copy of the service value in every request like in shared services, but this would unnecessarily hit performance, therefore requests share *counted references* to service values, and as soon as the count reaches *0*, the service value gets freed.

 # Exceptions in Haskell handlers